 Over the years, Thorburn Associates has provided thousands of hours of training sessions at InfoComm conferences.
-One of the most popular sessions has been Lisa’s informative presentation on issuing RFP’s and RFQ’s.
-To help everyone understand the issuing process, here are some of the key elements of Lisa’s presentation.
+One of the most popular sessions has been the informative presentation on issuing RFP’s and RFQ’s.
+To help everyone understand the issuing process, here are some of the key elements from the presentation.

 The process of solicitation takes several forms and a variety of names.
 In order to fully understand their creation, you must know what they are and how they differ: